alex-dietz/epa133a/EPA133a-Gxx-A3/model/README.md

     8. Click OK and also close the settings with OK

 Afterwards, you should see "Python 3.11" (epa133a) in the bottom-right corner of the PyCharm window.
-TO install the requirements, open a terminal/command line window in PyCharm and type:
+To install the requirements, open a terminal/command line window in PyCharm and type:

 ```
     $ pip install -r requirements.txt